 587 Showers Street Harrisburg PA 17104 717-238-3027 fax 717-238-8033 firstname.lastname@example.org

 William J. Cluck is an environmental, energy and land use attorney based in Harrisburg, Pennsylvania.
 Bill has an interesting and diverse law practice, concentrating on environmental, energy and land use law.
 During his over 34 year career, he has represented members of the regulated community in all aspects of environmental law, including permitting, defense of administrative, civil and criminal enforcement actions, transactional matters and regulatory counseling.
 He has negotiated environmental permits for graphic arts companies, chemical manufacturing companies, an electric utility, landfills, a pollution control device manufacturer, steel tube manufacturer, and a waste tire processor.
-Bill recently defended a construction company from criminal charges for lead paint violations under the Toxic Substances Control Act.
+Bill has defended a construction company from criminal charges for lead paint violations under the Toxic Substances Control Act.
 He has also defended companies charged with criminal offenses related to spills of fracking fluids into the environment.
 He has represented landowners analyzing mineral rights and negotiating oil and gas leases in the Marcellus Shale.
 His litigation experience includes serving as one of the court-appointed liaison counsel for a large number of small businesses in the Keystone Sanitation Superfund Litigation.
 Bill's efforts were instrumental in securing both a de micromis and de minimis settlement for his clients and members of the group.
 He represents clients before the Pennsylvania Environmental Hearing Board, Pennsylvania State courts and he is admitted in the Eastern, Middle and Western District Federal Courts of Pennsylvania.
 Bill also represents citizen groups in zoning and land development matters.
-He is litigating the scope of preemption of local zoning of CAFOs and the applicability of the exemption for agriculture air emissions under State law.

 Bill began his legal career as a summer associate in 1987 in the Philadelphia office of Saul Ewing.
 In 1991, he relocated to Harrisburg and was the first associate in Saul Ewing's Harrisburg office.
 He was named Special Counsel in 1999 and started his solo practice in July 2000.